 KIDS OCEAN DAY

 June 2, 2022

-Ocean Day is a state-wide marine debris education program funded the California Coastal Commission, and coordinated locally by Friends of the Dunes and the Bureau of Land Management.
-About 800 Humboldt County students will receive classroom lessons focusing on the health of coastal and marine environments.
-During the Ocean Day event in June, these students will gather at the Mike Thompson Wildlife Area on the South Spit of the Humboldt Bay for a day of beach clean-up and invasive plant removal.
-After all this hard work, students will sit in an aerial art design while a plane flies over to capture the image.
-This program is completely free for schools, even the buses are paid for.
+Kids Ocean Day is a state-wide marine debris education program funded the California Coastal Commission and coordinated locally by Friends of the Dunes and the Bureau of Land Management.
+This year, about 600 Humboldt County students will receive classroom lessons focusing on the health of coastal and marine environments, with an emphasis on local watersheds.
+On June 2nd, students are bussed for free to the Mike Thompson Wildlife Area on the South Spit of Humboldt Bay for a morning of clean-up and dune restoration before coming together in an aerial art formation (see examples of past years below).

 We have reached capacity for 2022 and are no longer accepting schools.
 To sign up for the 2023 waitlist, or for any questions, please email the Education Coordinator at firstname.lastname@example.org